 3. Post-doctoral fellowships in East Asian studies.
 The post-doctoral fellowship has several major merits.
 It gives PhD students a temporal cushion while they seek academic positions and allows them to continue to do research and writing at a critical stage in their career.
 It also gives the department some teaching assistance from an advanced scholar/teacher.
 Post-doctoral fellowships start at $42,000 a year plus fringe and medical expenses.

 Donations for these kinds of fellowships occur in two fundamental forms: 1) spend-down donations bearing the donor’s name that draw on the principal, and 2) endowed fellowships which use only the interest or income on the endowment.
 Endowments require a $50,000 minimum, but remain for eternity under the donor’s name.

 For further information and other types of donations, please write to the chair of the department (Professor Haruo Shirane, at email@example.com).

-Please address your donation to “Columbia University” and send your check to:
+If you would prefer to make a donation by check, please address your donation to “Columbia University” and send your check to:

 Tamara Kachanov, Department Administrator